 Income taxes include those imposed on the Company's foreign subsidiaries and revaluation of deferred tax assets.
-Income tax expense was \$0.6 million, for the year ended December 31, 2024 a decrease of \$0.1 million, from the prior year.
+Income tax recovery was \$0.4 million, for the three months ended March 31, 2025 a decrease of \$0.4 million, from the income tax expense in the corresponding period in the prior year.
 Deferred tax assets, measured at the tax rates expected to apply, represents management's estimate of temporary differences that will be able to be realized.
 Deferred tax assets are recognized only when it is probable that sufficient taxable profit will be available in future periods against which deductible temporary differences may be utilized.